The Ardeola Charitable Trust

 Overview

-The Ardeola Charitable Trust was established by trust deed on May 19, 2008, and registered as a charity on June 7, 2008.
+The Ardeola Charitable Trust was registered as a charity on 7 June 2008.
 The trust operates as a private grant-making foundation with considerable discretion in its charitable activities.
-With an income of £583,078 and charitable expenditure of £684,090 in the financial year ending May 31, 2024, the trust maintains an endowment fund that generates investment income to support its grant-making activities.
-The trust is administered through Coutts & Co and Zedra UK Trusts, with six trustees overseeing its operations.
-The trust operates throughout England and Wales, making grants to organizations for general charitable purposes selected at the trustees' absolute discretion.
+The trust maintains an endowment fund that generates investment income to support its grant-making activities.
+The trust is administered through Zedra UK Trusts, with trustees overseeing its operations.
+The trust operates throughout England and Wales, making grants to organisations for general charitable purposes selected at the trustees' absolute discretion.

 Funding Priorities